-About Eclipse Modeling Framework
+Eclipse Modeling Framework Introduction

 This is a series of posts.
 Trough this series I will show you how to create all needed inputs and generate the code.
 I will work on the following example: There will be several .xml files which will contain translations for several languages used by one application to implement its localization.
 We will create a .xsd file, based on the provided .xml files.
 From that .xsd file we will create an Ecore model.
-Then we will write templates in Xpand which will be used to generate C++ code.
+Then we will write templates in Xpand which the generator will use to generate a C++ code.
 Don’t worry if you don’t know any of these terms I just mentioned.
 You will learn about them in the following posts.